Pupil Premium Plus

 Understanding Pupil Premium Plus

-Pupil Premium Plus (PP+) is educational funding available to help close the attainment gap between children in care and previously in care and their peers.
+Pupil Premium Plus (PP+) is educational funding available to help close the progress gap between children in care and previously in care and their peers.

 Why do these children require PP+?

 Children in care and those previously in care have often had challenging starts and this funding is in recognition of the impact trauma and loss can have on a child’s life.

 Who is eligible for PP+?

 • Children who were adopted from care in England and Wales

 • Children who left care under a Residence Order / Child Arrangement Order

 • Children who left care under a Special Guardianship Order

 Schools receive funding for children previously in care which is allocated directly to and managed by the school, and the onus is on the parent, carer or guardian of the child to make the school aware of this information so that funding can be applied.
 Please contact the designated teacher if you need to make the school aware of any child who is classed as previously in care for us to support you.